jalongx/imprint_iso_kde/README.md

 ## What Is Imprint?

-Imprint is a modern, Linux‑native reimagining of the classic Norton Ghost workflow.
+Imprint is a modern, Linux‑native front-end for partclone that can be used from inside your operating system.
 It provides a clean, safe, and fast way to back up and restore partitions using partclone, with strong integrity guarantees and a simple Zenity‑based UI.

 **Main project:**